home-assistant/architecture/adr/0004-webscraping.md

 - We no longer accept any new integration that relies on webscraping
 - We identify, deprecate for 2 releases and remove integrations that rely on webscraping
 - It will still be possible to have custom integrations provide information via webscraping

+### Exceptions

-- Generic integration to parse HTML are excluded from this decision
+Generic integrations to parse HTML are excluded from this decision.

+An exception is made for the authentication phase.
+An integration is allowed to extract fields from forms.
+To make it more robust, data should not be gathered by scraping individual fields but instead scrape all fields at once.

 ## Consequences